|The Victory-I knows how to take a more flattering profile picture. Take note, Victory-II.|

 Don't concentrate fire.
 I'm sure there are always those 1% instances where concentrate fire is the correct command choice, but in general I strongly recommend avoiding it.
 Adding a single die to an attack when you generally are relying on timing it correctly with a sluggish Command 3 ship is rather tricky.
 You are nearly always better served using navigate (as mentioned above) as your default command, with engineering and/or squadrons sprinkled in as necessary.
 Keeping your VSD relevant through navigate commands pays off much better throughout the game than a single extra dice can.

 With Squadrons 3, even your gunship VSDs can pitch in for help with squadron commanding on a crucial turn or two.
-There's nothing wrong with leaving the primary commanding work to flotillas or other committed carrier ships but having your VSD pitch in on the crucial turn when dogfighting begins - usually turn 2, sometimes turn 3.
+There's nothing wrong with leaving the primary commanding work to flotillas, Quasars, or other dedicated carriers, but a VSD can definitely pitch in on commanding squadrons when necessary - I find it's most often useful doing this on turn 2 or 3 when dogfighting begins.

 Lead your targets.
 It's fairly common to see newer players direct their VSDs directly at the ships they wish to attack next turn.
 The problem with this approach is that unless the VSD activates before the intended target, the target can usually zip out of the VSD's front arc before the VSD gets to shoot.
 For that reason, I encourage you to turn the VSD so that the target is on the edge of your front arc with its future movement path taking it into the remainder of your big front arc.
 This makes front arc attacks much easier to line up and makes your VSD attacks less order-of-activation dependent.
 This is overall good advice for any front arc attack ship, but for something less maneuverable like a VSD, it's more important still.